AS 2505: Inquiry of a Client's Lawyer Concerning Litigation, Claims, and Assessments

 6The American Bar Association has approved a "Statement of Policy Regarding Lawyers' Responses to Auditors' Requests for Information," which explains the concerns of lawyers and the nature of the limitations an auditor is likely to encounter.
 That Statement of Policy is reprinted as Exhibit II (AS 2505C) for the convenience of readers, but is not an integral part of this Statement.

 7A refusal to respond should be distinguished from an inability to form a conclusion with respect to certain matters of judgment (see paragraph .14).
 Also, lawyers outside the United States sometimes follow practices at variance with those contemplated by this section to the extent that different procedures from those outlined herein may be necessary.
-In such circumstances, the auditor should exercise judgment in determining whether alternative procedures are adequate to comply with the requirements of this section.
+In such circumstances, the auditor should exercise professional judgment in determining whether alternative procedures are adequate to comply with the requirements of this section.

 Footnotes (AS 2505C: Exhibit II - American Bar Association Statement of Policy Regarding Lawyers' Responses to Auditors' Requests for Information):